Vivian Springford

-Vivian Springford (February 1, 1913 – January 14, 2003) was an American painter and assemblage artist active in the second half of the 20th century.
+Vivian Springford (1913–2003) was an American painter and assemblage artist active in the second half of the 20th century.
 Springford's abstract paintings and collages are best known for their focus on using color to express captivating patterns and phenomena found in nature as well as from Chinese Calligraphy and Eastern forms of thought such as Taoism and Confucianism.

-Early life and education
+Biography

 Springford was born in 1913 in Milwaukee.
 Her family moved to Detroit in 1926, and in 1930 to New York, when Springford's father, Herbert Henry Springford, became President of Servel, Inc., a refrigerator manufacturer.
 She attended the Spence School with her sister, Margaret, and graduated in 1932.
 Shortly after in November 1932, Springford was featured as one of "Debutantes of the Winter Season in New York" in The New York Times.
-She continued her studies at the Arts Student League until 1946, primarily working under Jon Corbino (1905–1964) and Robert Brackman.
+She continued her studies at the Arts Student League until 1946, primarily working under Jon Corbino and Robert Brackman.
 Under their influence, Springford began her artistic career as a commercial illustrator in the 1930s to 40s, creating portraits of actresses, debutantes, and other society women for the local New York newspapers.

-Artistic development

-Early Commercial Work

 Throughout the 1930s and 1940s, Springford worked as a commercial illustrator and portrait artist.
 Her commissions included portraits of actresses and socialites for local New York newspapers and the book 1939 Juggernaut: The Path Towards Dictatorship by Albert Carr, for which Springford created illustrated images of twenty global dictators.
 Her commercial portraiture throughout this time was stylized though highly realistic.

-Calligraphy Works: 1957-1962

-Throughout the 1950s, Springford's style began to grow more towards abstraction.
-She said the incorporation of abstraction once her work was (re)discovered was a gradual process, underway for some time before her initial, very assured execution of large canvases.